panizolledotangel/tournament_webapp/README.md

 # tsp_competi

 This repository contains code for a web app to do tournaments.
-During a tournament contestants must compete to solve a TSP (traveling salesman problem).
+During a tournament contestants must compete to solve a problem (several kinds of problems are included).
 The tournaments uses google drive to read the solutions of the contestants and shows the results in a ranking via web.
 The ranking is periodically updated automatically.

 ## Pre-requisites